Buying Property in Indonesia

 Obtaining a Loan from an Indonesian Bank to Purchase Property

 The Indonesian banks will NOT lend money to property owners that only have Hak Pakai status for their property.
 The land title MUST be Hak Milik in order for the bank to use the title as collateral.
-Therefore, expats have never been able to get loans to purchase property in Indonesia, because they can not have Hak Milik titles.
+Therefore, expats have traditionally not been able to get loans to purchase property in Indonesia, because they cannot have Hak Milik titles.
 This applies to everyone....even Indonesians.
 The normal length on house loans in Indonesia is five years, not 20-30 years as it is in the west.

 Reporting of the Purchase to the Money Laundering Watchdog Agency

 Beginning in March 2012, all property developers in Indonesia must report the purchase of residential properties valued at over US$55,000 to the Financial Transaction Reports and Analysis Center (PPATK).
 This agency is the government's money laundering watchdog.
 The goal of this new regulation is to deter money laundering from official corruption that was going on through the purchase of luxury residences and condos.